Trending Topics

 Here is more about the three paramedic habits that I can’t shake.

-1. Commitment to PPE
+Habit 1.
+Commitment to PPE

 My safety is number one — on and off duty.
 I take seriously the habit of personal protective equipment to minimize the risk of illness or injury.
-Specifically, this means wearing a sport-specific helmet for biking, ice skating and roller blading.
+Specifically, this means wearing a sport-specific helmet for biking, ice skating and rollerblading.
 It also means donning high-visibility clothing for road running after dark or early morning walks with the dog and blaze orange during gun season for whitetail deer.

 Eye protection is one of the most important and most overlooked types of PPE.
 On duty, I wear eye protection on every call, regardless of the mechanism or potential for exposure.
 For recreational activities — from shooting sports to fishing to road cycling — eye protection is a critical part of my commitment to PPE.

-2. Avoidance of alcohol-fueled crowds
+Habit 2.
+Avoidance of alcohol-fueled crowds

 I generally steer clear of festivals, concerts, sporting events and other types of mass gatherings where participants’ behavior is fueled by drug or alcohol intoxication.
 I know some paramedics thrive on the bizarre presentations and multitude of possible traumatic injuries that result from “hold my beer and watch this,” but not me.
 I would much rather spend a long transport with a sort-of sick, but mostly lonely geriatric patient, or a quiet night at home with friends and family.

-3. Geriatric fall prevention
+Habit 3.
+Geriatric fall prevention

-If my offer of assistance, a habit I can’t shake, is politely declined, sometimes I will reply, “I know lots of paramedics and I would much rather help you than have to call them to pick you up off the ground.
+If my offer of assistance, a habit I can’t shake is politely declined, sometimes I will reply, “I know lots of paramedics and I would much rather help you than have to call them to pick you up off the ground.
 Are you sure I can’t help?”
 This clarification almost always leads to willing acceptance, appreciation and the two-way benefit of a small act of kindness.

 This article, originally published in November 2016, has been updated.

-Greg Friese, MS, NRP, is the Lexipol Editorial Director, leading the efforts of the editorial team on Police1, FireRescue1, Corrections1 and EMS1.
-Greg served as the EMS1 editor-in-chief for five years.
-He has a bachelor’s degree from the University of Wisconsin-Madison and a master’s degree from the University of Idaho.
-He is an educator, author, national registry paramedic since 2005, and a long-distance runner.
-Greg was a 2010 recipient of the EMS 10 Award for innovation.
-He is also a three-time Jesse H. Neal award winner, the most prestigious award in specialized journalism, and the 2018 and 2020 Eddie Award winner for best Column/Blog.
-Connect with Greg on LinkedIn.
+Greg Friese, MS, NRP, is an educator, author and national registry paramedic.
+He previously served as the Lexipol Media Group editorial director, leading the editorial teams on Police1, FireRescue1, Corrections1, EMS1 and Gov1.
+Prior to that, Friese served as the EMS1 editor-in-chief for five years.
+Friese has a bachelor’s degree from the University of Wisconsin-Madison and a master’s degree from the University of Idaho.
+He has received multiple honors from both the Jesse H. Neal Awards and the Eddie Awards, the latter awards including Best Column/Blog honors in 2018 and 2020, and special recognition as Editorial Director of the Year in 2024.
+Friese was a 2010 recipient of the EMS 10 Award for innovation.
+Connect with Greg on Twitter or LinkedIn.